 Assigned Approver

-An Assigned Approver in Salesforce is the user (or queue, public group, role, or related-user field) named on an Approval Step to act on every approval request that reaches that step.
+An Assigned Approver in Salesforce is the user, queue, or related user named on an Approval Step to act on every approval request that reaches that step.

 Definition